List of accidents and incidents involving the Antonov An-24: 1980s

-A LOT Polish Airlines An-24B (SP-LTC) was hijacked by one person.
+LOT Polish Airlines Flight 702 (SP-LTI) was hijacked by one person.
 Five minutes after takeoff, the hijacker removed a hand grenade from the back of a portable radio, walked to the cockpit and demanded to be flown to Templehof Airport in West Berlin.
 The aircraft landed at Templehof where the hijacker surrendered to American authorities.
 He was later turned over to West Berlin authorities and received 5.5 year prison sentence.